k-box/k-box/resources/assets/pages/en/help.md

 **1. “File exists”**

-The document you are trying to upload is either among Personal or Project collections or Trash.
+The file you are trying to upload is either among Personal or Project collections or Trash.
 Please review your Recent and Trash to make sure you do not have a copy uploaded.
-You can search Project collections using relevant keywords, if the file was uploaded by your partner.
+You can search Project collections using relevant keywords, if the file was uploaded by a colleague.
-Having exhausted the options above, please contact the K-Link team using the ticketing system or your Project Administrator via email to find the document.
+Having exhausted the options above, please contact the K-Link team or your Project Administrator to find the file.

 **2. I cannot delete documents from Trash.
 Why?**